-Rockwall County is reporting two additional measles cases, bringing the total number of confirmed cases this year to three.
+Rockwall County has reported four additional measles cases this week, bringing the total number of confirmed cases this year to three.

-Two more cases were confirmed in individuals in the same household, the Rockwall County Health Authority announced Thursday.
+Two more cases were confirmed Thursday in individuals in the same household, the Rockwall County Health Authority said.
+And on Friday the county said two more family members were confirmed to have measles.

-Other family members who were exposed have not developed symptoms and are currently self-quarantining.
-The family is being monitored by the Texas Department of State Health Services for a 21-day observation period.
+The family is quarantining and being monitored by the Texas Department of State Health Services for a 21-day observation period.

 Measles is a highly contagious virus that can spread when an infected individual coughs or sneezes.